Hometown Glory: Music video

-The initial limited edition vinyl release of "Hometown Glory" does not have a promo video.
+The initial limited-edition vinyl release of "Hometown Glory" does not have a promo video.
 In June 2008, XL released a Paul Dugdale-directed live video for the single's re-release.
 In April 2009, Columbia finally released a proper promo video directed by Rocky Schenck and filmed at Sony Pictures Studios on Stage 29.
 The video shows Adele singing while backdrops of American cities are moved around her.
-As of October 2021, the music video has received over 114 million views on YouTube.

 In the media

 On 7 April 2008, "Hometown Glory" was featured in the critically acclaimed, British teen drama series Skins, resulting in the song re-entering the UK Singles Chart top 40 at No. 32.
 Later that month, on 24 April 2008, the song was featured in episode 5.15 of the American TV drama One Tree Hill.
 On 22 May 2008, the song was featured in the season four finale of US TV series Grey's Anatomy.
 According to Adele's manager Jonathan Dickins, the powerful music supervisor Alexandra Patsavas chose the song after seeing Adele perform it at the Hotel Café in Los Angeles, following a recommendation by Columbia Records' creative licensing staffer Jonathan Palmer.
-On 10 June 2008, the song was used on popular UK soap Hollyoaks, where it has been used again on 13 October 2008 episode.
-It was used again on Hollyoaks on the 10 November 2010 episode which featured the death of one of the UK's most popular television characters Steph Cunningham.
+On 10 June 2008 and then again on 13 October 2008, the song was used in popular UK soap Hollyoaks.
+It was used yet again in Hollyoaks in the 10 November 2010 episode that featured the death of character Steph Cunningham.
 The opening of the song played as Steph said goodbye to her on-screen husband Gilly Roach, choosing to perish in a house fire rather than face death from the cervical cancer doctors had informed her was terminal.
 The episode was a season-high for Hollyoaks, viewed by 2.12 million viewers (including timeshift and E4 figures, 0.7, a high for the channel) – a high figure for a non-BBC or ITV show.

 On 2 July 2008, it was featured on season four of So You Think You Can Dance in a Mia Michaels' contemporary dance by Katee Shean and eventual winner, Joshua Allen.
-It also featured in a season two episode of Secret Diary of a Call Girl.
+It also featured in a season-two episode of Secret Diary of a Call Girl.
 A remixed version of the song was featured in the superhero drama-comedy Misfits.
 The track has also been used on advertisements and promotional scenes for the UK soap Coronation Street.
-The song was featured in a season one episode of the American teen drama series 90210.
+The song was featured in a season-one episode of the American teen drama series 90210.
 It was also featured on the reality TV show The Hills.